Debt Elimination and Debt Reduction Strategies

 Money is a powerful force that can destroy you if you let it.
 You have to learn to control your money instead of letting it control you.
 If you don't, you'll never get out of debt and will continue to dig a deeper hole.

 Be brutally honest with yourself and really examine the reasons why you are in debt.
-I'm not referring to financial conditions which may be beyond your control, but about the times when you let the lure of shiny new toys control you.
+We are not referring to financial conditions which may be beyond your control, but about the times when you let the lure of shiny new toys control you.
 Ask yourself the following questions - and be honest in your response!

 - Do you buy stuff to mask your own insecurities?

 - Are you using money and buying things as a way to comfort yourself?